tarlia/queer-squad-qa/README.md

 # queer-squad-draft
-Draft/Test version of QS official website
+This is draft/test version of QS website for adjustment and new content.

+Queer Squad is a Chinese diasporic queer feminist community in Germany.
+Current official website is [https://queersquad.de](https://queersquad.de).